 Meter locations must not be under or over any structure which might be enclosed or removed in the future, such as a porch, deck, carport, or stairway.

-All current transformer enclosures will be installed in an accessible location outside the building or in an approved electric meter room.
-For residential services the current transformer enclosures must be outdoors and accessible during normal Utility working hours.
+All current transformer enclosures must be installed in an accessible location outside the building or in an approved equipment room.
+For residential services the current transformer enclosures must be outdoors and accessible during normal business hours.